Customizing the macOS About Panel in SwiftUI

 A screenshot of how to change display name in Build Settings

-So, the main menu and about panel use the project name and ignores the display name.
+So, the main menu and its about panel seem to use the project name and ignore the display name, while the “About My App” menu item seems to use it.

-While there may be ways to fix this in settings, let’s take it as a reason to look at how we can customize the About Panel to show custom content, with and without code.
+While there may be ways to fix this with settings, let’s look at how to customize the About Panel to show custom content, with and without code.

 How to customize the about panel without code